rydmike/rydmike.github.io/README.md

-# RydMike.com a Flutter Site
+# RydMike.com

-This **GitHub Pages** web site with a domain linked to it, contains demos and tests of various Flutter projects as well as repositories linked to Flutter issue reports.
-The apps, demos and issue support demos have been published as single page web sites in sub-folders.
+This **GitHub Pages** web site with a domain linked to it, contains demos and tests of various **Flutter** projects as well as repositories linked to Flutter issue reports.
+The apps, demos and issue support demos have been published as single page web sites in site sub-folders.
 They are presented and linked below for easy access.

+### Note

+This site is just simple markdown file converted to a **GitHub Pages** site by GitHub, it even uses the default GitHub Jekyll theme.
+Eventually I will change the content to maybe be managed by a Flutter application.
+It could be an interesting exercise to make a simple web content management system with Flutter, even if that is not one of Flutter's core strengths, well let's see later.

 ---

 ## [Flexfold Demo](http://rydmike.com/demoflexfold)

 Flexfold is a responsive scaffold package for Flutter.
 A live web demo of an app using the package can be [played with here](http://rydmike.com/demoflexfold).
-It is my intention to open source this demo application as well.
+It is my intention to open source this demo application.

 A key feature of Flexfold is that navigation mode changes are animated.
 ![Animated Flexfold](/assets/FelxfoldDemo01.gif)